dictadata/storage-junctions/README.md

 ## Transform Plugins

 * Codify - Infer field encodings from examining a stream of objects.
-* Consolidate - Summarize a data stream similar to SQL GROUP BY and SUM
+* Aggregate - Summarize a data stream similar to SQL GROUP BY and SUM
 * Fields - field selection and mappings.
 * Filter - select constructs to forward or drop.
 * MetaStats - calculate meta statistics about fields for a stream of constructs.